 Getting it right can be win-win for everyone.
 Regenerative farming pioneers in New Zealand are making a healthy profit while helping improve their local environment.
 Getting it wrong will see negative impacts, especially in the regions.
-For example, the US has warned it will ban imports of fish caught in New Zealand waters if we don't do more to protect Maui dolphins.
+For example, the US has warned it will ban imports of fish caught in New Zealand waters if we don't do more to protect Māui dolphins and a court case is underway in the USA to make this happen.